twiddlingbits/anthonys-early-code/amiga/perfect-sound/readme.md

 ## MicroSearch
-In the early days of SunRize, I struck a deal with Microsearch to distribute Perfect Sound.
-As sales increased and we had more cash, I took back distribution in house.
+In the early days of SunRize, I struck a deal with Microsearch to distribute Perfect Sound and later to Publish City Desk.
+As sales increased and we had more cash, I took back Perfect Sound distribution in house.

 ![MicroSearch flyer](./pictures/Microsearch_1987.jpg)